Communities under fire

 While they lost their homes they have not lost their pride and the community have worked hard to help one another.
 The dedication they had shown in their previous jobs as teachers, nurses, lawyers and businessmen has been transferred into working with organisations such as ReliefAid to help their own communities.

 Support from ReliefAid will mean the children have warm clothing.
-Basic food stuffs and safe drinking water previously absent will also become available.
+Safe drinking water previously absent will also become available.

-Tent living is likely to continue but in partnership with the community our teams and your support will reduce disease, eliminate hunger and restore pride.
+In partnership with the communities we serve our teams and your support will save lives and restore pride.

 You could help families like Jamila’s by donating now.